helm/community/communication.md

 We keep notes from each meeting on this [document](https://docs.google.com/document/d/1d-6xJEx0C78csIYSPKJzRPeWaHG_8W1Hjl72OJggwdc/edit?usp=sharing) for summaries of standups, discussion, and action items.

+Videos are available on the [Helm Community Meetings playlist].

 ## Conferences

 Helm is one of the projects, represented at CloudNativeCon/KubeCon, held three times per year in Europe, Asia and North America.
 Information about these and other community events is available on the CNCF [events] pages.